 - Medical Marijuana Panel

 The FMIG leadership board meets every one to two months to discuss programming and develop new ideas.
 FMIG leaders, as well as all other students, are encouraged to attend regional and national conferences to increase their exposure to family medicine opportunities.
 FMIG is currently working to develop local community service efforts in conjunction with existing service projects at UConn.
 The FMIG is part of a national network of similar groups supported by the American Academy of Family Physicians (AAFP).

-More information can be found on the virtual AAFP website at http://fmignet.aafp.org.
+More information can be found on the AAFP website.

 Dr. Adam Perrin